Suns Odds | Phoenix Betting Guide With Game Lines And Futures

 Smaller Markets, Other Suns Betting Options

 Getting past the basics, player props are probably the next most popular way to bet the NBA.
-Since few if any team sports are more individual player-driven than the NBA, player props for the association are a very popular option.
+Since few, if any, team sports are more individual player-driven than the NBA, player props for the association are a very popular option.
 Rather than simply betting the Suns to beat the Lakers or cover the spread, one can bet that Devin Booker will score more than, say, 28.5 points.
 Or, they can bet that he will snag more than 5.5 rebounds.
 People love to bet props on their favorite players and in nationally televised games.

 We've already discussed futures bets above.
 These allow a bettor to make a wager that the Suns can accomplish some feat at a later date: win the Pacific Division, the Western Conference, the NBA Finals, surpass a certain number of wins, etc.